CERN/slides/README.md

   * Actual Development
     * Fix Frontend of moving text (data is saved correctly in redux)
     * store and fetch position of text component
+    * When application starts, open a window to define title, theme (cern themes from codimd)
+    * Define kind of slides like title, text bullets, title text, title image, image etc